Training A: Create Trauma Informed Classrooms,

 Training B: The Therapeutic Parenting Answer

-for Fostering and Adoptive Parents (6 or 7 hrs)
+for Fostering and Adoptive Parents (6 to 7 hrs)

 What is trauma-informed care?
 Learn what makes an experience a “ trauma” and how such experiences create styles of relationship interactions, core beliefs about the self and others, and impairment in typical child development.